dchambers/composerjs/README.md

 });
 ```

-or, in much the same way, for atomic change events affecting a set of node-list properties like this:
+and, in much the same way, can be used to register for node-list properties like this:

 ```js
 model.nodes.props(p('prop1'), p('prop2')).on('change', function(node) {